tkarnani/cse15l-lab-reports/Lab1.md

 - There was no output since the command is meant to change the directory but no desired directory/location in the filesystem was given.
 - There was no error.

-2. using the command with a path to a directory as an argument
+Task 2: using the command with a path to a directory as an argument

 ![Image](12.png)